How to use this page?

 (The same applies to Manjaro and other derived distributions)

-Good news: preCICE is already on AUR, so you can directly use or modify the respective PKGBUILD
+Good news: preCICE is already on AUR, so you can directly use or modify the respective PKGBUILD.

-macOS Catalina 10.15
+macOS

-First, XCode Command Line Tools
+First, install XCode Command Line Tools from the Apple Developer page or from XCode.

 brew install cmake eigen libxml2 boost petsc openmpi python3 numpy